kasojakey/humix-sense/README.md

 # Setup Your Humix

 In general, the highlevel steps you need to setup a Humix-based robot are

 0. Prepare your hardware.
 The project use RPI 2 as default device.
-You can download a pre-build image from [here](http://humix-image).
+You can download a pre-build image from [here](http://119.81.185.45/humix_image/20160330-humix-jessie-alpha.img.gz).
    Connect your RPI 2 with speaker microphone.
 1. deploy Humix Think on Bluemix

 2. deploy Humix Sense on your device acting as robot.

-    2.1 Config $INSTALL_DIR/sense/config.js with Humix Think URL and the id of this robot
+  * Config $INSTALL_DIR/sense/config.js with Humix Think URL and the id of this robot

-    2.2 Config $INSTALL_DIR/sense/modules/core/humix-dialog-module/lib/config.js.
+  * Config $INSTALL_DIR/sense/modules/core/humix-dialog-module/lib/config.js.
     Provide the username and password for Watson Speech-Recognition-Service.

 3. Launch Humix Sense

-For details steps, please refer to humix-howto (TBA) document.
+For details steps, please refer to [humix-doc](https://github.com/project-humix/humix-docs) repository
-If you like to create your own humix module, check out this humix-module-howto (TBA) document.